ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 Obviously, this idea can be applied to any skill.
 You can apply it to programming.
 You can apply it to interviewing.
-You can apply it to public speaking, kinda like I'm doing right now.
+You can apply it to public speaking, wink wink nudge nudge.

 And here's the thing.
 If you're going to fail, you might as well do it in a safe environment where you are able to learn from your mistakes.
 It's part of the